adonisjs/legacy.adonisjs.com/README.md

-# AdonisJs docs
+# AdonisJs Website

-This repo contains the docs, as well as the server to run the website.
-The server uses AdonisJs.
+This repo contains the source code of the website.

 ## Setup